HMS-ELKHOLY/adder_floatining_point_ieee754/README.md

 ## Authors : Hussien Motstafa ,Abdalla Mohamed Abo-El Maged
 ### part of Floating Point Unit Project for Computer Archticure Course
 used:
--verilog as HDL
+1)verilog as HDL
--C for generating cases for testing
+2)C for generating cases for testing